CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 ## Inheritance

-If a programmer thinks of classes they will expect **inheritance** as well.
+An important aspect of classes (in almost all languages) is **inheritance**.
 Say you're developing a system that can draw various shapes, though for simplicity we're just going to print text to the terminal.
 All of your shapes have some things in common - they have a colour, a position on the canvas, etc.

 How do you write that without copying and pasting a bunch of code between your classes?